-Subordinating conjunctions (conjunções subordinativas) join an independent clause to a oração subordinada dependent clause
+Conjunções subordinativas Subordinating conjunctions join an oração subordinante independent clause to a oração subordinada dependent clause

-The conjunction is always found in the dependent part of the sentence, or dependent clause (oração subordinada).
+The conjunction is always found in the dependent part of the sentence, or dependent clause.
 This is the part that could not stand on its own as a complete sentence.

-The independent clause (oração subordinante) is the part of the sentence that does not contain the conjunction and would still be a complete idea if the dependent part of the sentence were removed.
+The independent clause is the part of the sentence that does not contain the conjunction and would still be a complete idea if the dependent part of the sentence were removed.

-Subordinating conjunctions are always invariable words, meaning that they don’t have gender or number agreement (unlike adjectives, for example).
+Just like coordinating conjunctions, subordinating conjunctions are always invariable words, meaning that they don’t have gender or number agreement and thus always take the same form.